FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 A partnership defines the legal relationship between two or more people who work together in trade or business.
 A general partnership is the default entity for multiple business owners and needs state registration.

-Each partner contributes money, labor, or skill to a partnership, and each shares in the profits and/or losses.
+Each partner contributes money, labor, or skill to a partnership, and each share in the profits and/or losses.

 Corporations are ideal for larger businesses due to their expenses and laws that are to be followed.
 Each state sets forth its rules, forms, and fees for corporations.
-Corporations are great investment vehicles for venture capitalists or potential investors because it offers wider ownership.
+Corporations are great investment vehicles for venture capitalists or potential investors because they offer wider ownership.

-The S Corp is part of the tax code added by Congress in the late 1950s to encourage family and other small businesses.
+An S Corporation is part of the tax code added by Congress in the late 1950s to encourage family and other small businesses.
 This is because subchapter S avoids double taxation experienced by C corporations.

 The S Corp offers limited liability protection (like the C Corp) but acts as a pass-through entity because S Corps have no corporate tax obligations.